 Alexander Bublik vs. Marcos Giron: Prediction and Match Betting Odds | Chengdu Open

-On Wednesday, Marcos Giron (No. 64 in the world) faces Alexander Bublik (No. 29) in the Round of 32 of the Chengdu Open.
+Marcos Giron (No. 64) will face Alexander Bublik (No. 29) in the Round of 32 of the Chengdu Open on Thursday, September 21.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!